tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_status_codes.md

 In particular, you should look for codes that return when there is an error, since this information helps developers troubleshoot problems.

 {: .tip}
-You can run some of the cURL calls you made earlier (this time adding <code>-i</code>) and looking at the HTTP status code in the response.
+You can run some of the curl calls you made earlier (this time adding <code>-i</code>) and looking at the HTTP status code in the response.

 ## How to list status codes